-- Objective 2: To develop patient-mimicking in-vitro models with relevant S. aureus physiology.
+- To develop patient-mimicking in vitro models with relevant S. aureus physiology.

-- Objective 3: To establish and utilize assays for non-conventional anti-virulence inhibitors.
+- To establish and utilise assays for non-conventional anti-virulence inhibitors.